-Recently I’ve seen a few crafty ideas around the internet using epsom salts, but I wanted to come up with something different.
-I’ve been itching to make some new luminaries, something that would be elegant and pretty against winter’s white snow.
+I had been itching to make some new luminaries, something that would be elegant and pretty against winter’s white snow.
 Something that says Christmas, but isn’t limited to the holiday.
-Something that could be kept out all winter long.
 The idea for these epsom salt luminaries hit me and I couldn’t wait to take the idea from my head and make them a reality.

-UPDATE: Please see my article on crafting with epsom salts for important information (including info on discoloration), especially if you plan to make these for an important event such as a wedding.
-These should be one of the last things you make, no more than a week before the wedding.
+Before you begin: Please see my article on crafting with epsom salts for important information (including info on discoloration, see the picture below of them all white), especially if you plan to make these for an important event such as a wedding.

 I really love how they came out and while I didn’t do it with mine, you could add a pretty white ribbon around the center tied into a bow in front for a delicate accent.